junruidi/PythonEssential/README.md

 # PythonEssential

-My learning notes for Python for Data Science
+This repo contains my learning notes for using Python for Data Sciences.
+It focuses on `pandas`,`SciPy`, and `NumPy`